vandad1/Roulette/README.md

 ## Data.FXML code rules

-* fx:id has to have the item tybe be the fyrst in name like ButtonNameName.
+* fx:id has to have the item type be the first in name like ButtonNameName.
 * OnAction has to end whit Event like NameNameEvent.
 * try to give all items a fx:id.